purushothamgowthu/A-gallery-of-interesting-Jupyter-Notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [San Francisco's Drug Geography](http://nbviewer.ipython.org/github/lmart999/GIS/blob/master/SF_GIS_Crime.ipynb), a GIS analysis of public crime data in SF, by [Lance Martin](https://github.com/lmart999).

+* [Geographic Data Science](http://darribas.org/gds17/) is an entire course by [Dani Arribas-Bel](http://darribas.org) to learn to access, munge, and analyse spatial data on social phenomena.

 ### Psychology and Neuroscience
 * [Cue Combination with Neural Populations](http://nbviewer.ipython.org/github/wtadler/cue-combination-with-neurons/blob/master/neural_cue_combination.ipynb) by [Will Adler](http://www.wtadler.com).
 Intuition and simulation for the theory (Ma *et al.*, 2006) that through probabilistic population codes, neurons can perform optimal cue combination with simple linear operations.
 Demonstrates that variance in cortical activity, rather than impairing sensory systems, is an adaptive mechanism to encode uncertainty in sensory measurements.